Presentations are a chance for you, the presenter, to shine.

 Preparing your Presentation

 When it comes to killer presentations, it’s all in the prep work.
-We’ve narrowed it down to three key steps to make a presentation (and you) stand out.
+We’ve narrowed it down to three key steps to have video presentation ideas (and you) stand out.

 Choose and prepare your topic